Summary of Lord of the Flies by William Golding

 All the boys have agreed to help build shelters but only Simon and Ralph are on work.
 Other boys even Jack and his hunters are bathing, playing, or hunting even though hunters have failed to produce meat.
 Ralph puts emphasis on building shelters, while Jack insists that the boys need meat and tries to explicate his compulsion to hunt.
 This difference leads to uncertainty and makes the boys uncomfortable.
 The relationship that had sprung up on the first day’s exploring adventure is fading now.

-Meanwhile, Ralph looks at a ship passing at a distance and is hopeful that the ship’s crew will see a fire signal and come to rescue all the boys.
-But, unluckily the fire was off and Ralph was ignorant that the fire was off at that time and there was no smoke signal.
+Meanwhile, Ralph looks at a ship passing at a distance and hopes that the ship’s crew will see a fire signal and come to rescue all the boys.
+But, unluckily the fire was off and Ralph was ignorant that the fire was off and there was no smoke signal.
 Simon informs him that there is no fire.
 Simon, Ralph and Piggy hurriedly move to the top.
-When all three boys had reached at top, the ship had gone at that time.
+When all three boys had reached at top, the ship had gone.

 In the meantime, the hunting party is marching up to the fire site triumphantly with the carcass of a pig.
 There is an exchange of arguments on dormant fire between Jack and Ralph.
 Jack apologizes and says he was on his duty to feed meat to the children but Ralph remains angry.
 The matter was resolved as the boys ate roast meat of pig for the first time at the island.
 All the hunters start dancing.
 Ralph announces a gathering immediately on the beach platform.